nhavanntd31/path-finding-program/README.txt

 And "launch.json" : https://pastebin.com/bsR4S2px
 The final step, install "Code Runner" extension (if you haven't installed) Now, everything is completely done.
-On the 'File explorer' side, select 'Home' -> 'src' -> 'main.cpp' and press F5
+On the 'File explorer' side, select 'Home' -> 'src' -> 'main.cpp' and press F5 and a new program "mappingprogram.exe" will be built in //Home/Build folder

+Just run "mappingprogram.exe"and two windows will appear, console windows for perform operation and another one will visualization your action.

 To use our sample map.
 Copy from "test.txt" and paste into console menu.